Mario Götze: Personal life

 Götze has been in a relationship with German lingerie model Ann-Kathrin Brömmel since July 2012.
 The couple were engaged in 2017 and married in May 2018.
-They had a son in 2020.
+They had a son in 2020 and a daughter in 2023.
 Götze is Christian.

 Health problems

 In early March 2017, it was reported that Götze had been suffering from a metabolic disorder.
 The health condition was later found out to be myopathy, a muscular disorder which affects the fibres in the muscles, meaning they do not function correctly.

 Speaking about discovering the health condition Götze released a statement via the Borussia Dortmund official website which read, "I'm currently undergoing treatment and will do everything in my power to be back in training and helping my team to achieve our common goals as soon as possible".

 Sponsorship

 In 2011, Götze signed a sponsorship kit deal with sportswear and equipment supplier Nike.
 He appeared in an advert for the Nike Green Speed II alongside Eden Hazard, Theo Walcott, Raheem Sterling, Christian Eriksen and Stephan El Shaarawy in November 2012.
 In March 2014, Götze was one of the first players to wear Nike Magista boots.

 Götze appeared as part of a Galaxy XI in an advertisement for South Korean company Samsung alongside Cristiano Ronaldo, Lionel Messi, Wayne Rooney, Radamel Falcao and Iker Casillas in a team managed by German football legend Franz Beckenbauer.
 On 14 August 2014, Konami announced that they had featured Götze on the front cover of Pro Evolution Soccer 2015.